-CNC programming is the foundation of modern manufacturing, enabling machines to cut, drill, and shape parts with extreme precision.
-To learn CNC programming effectively, you must master G-codes, M-codes, coordinate systems, and tool offsets.
-This guide provides a practical, step-by-step approach based on industry standards (ISO 6983) and real-world machining practices.
+CNC programming is the foundation of modern manufacturing, allowing CNC machines to cut, drill, mill, and shape parts with exceptional precision.
+To learn CNC programming effectively, it is essential to understand G-code, M-code, coordinate systems, tool offsets, and machining path planning.
+Based on the widely used ISO 6983 standard and real-world machining practices, this guide provides a clear, practical, and step-by-step approach for beginners and manufacturing professionals who want to master CNC programming.

 G-codes (Preparatory Functions)